victoriaabonin/MealPlanner/README.md

 This is the backend of the project

-The prokect is a tool to help me generate a groceries list depending on the recipes I want to make during the week
+This project is a tool to help me generate a groceries list depending on the recipes I want to make during the week

 ## Postgres